oscar-system/GAP_pkg/GAP_pkg_simpcomp/README.md

 # GAP_pkg_simpcomp

-This is generated wrapper package for the GAP package simpcomp 2.1.14.
+This is a generated Julia wrapper package for the GAP package simpcomp 2.1.14.

 ## Issues